SojebSikder/soditor/README.md

 # Description

-Seditor is a library for rich text editing with plugin architecture.
+Soditor is a library for rich text editing with plugin architecture.

 # Screenshots